GuillaumeDesforges/git-teaching-material/practical-session/src/instructions.md

 - On computer 1
   - Fetch these changes, check that you have the updated `script.py` file locally

+##### Questions

+3. What caused the conflict in this scenario?
+How did Git help identify it?
+4. What does it mean to "resolve" this conflict?
+5. What could go wrong if conflicts are resolved incorrectly?
+6. After resolving the conflict, what steps did you take to ensure that all changes were correctly integrated?

 #### Third scenario: use a Pull Request

+In this scenario, you will learn how to use Git branches to manage separate lines of development.
+You will also learn how to create a pull request, review code changes collaboratively, and merge approved changes into the main branch.
+This process emphasizes code review and collaboration in a team setting.

 On the same repository